Artiume/jellyfin-docs/general/wiki/main.md

-Pulling research out from commit to main PR.

 For Linux, QSV will use the libmfx library (MFX should be the proper term for QSV, MFX uses a modified VAAPI, see notes below).
 Normal VAAPI will use the libva library.
 The Debian link I added shows a list of supported HW for VA-API, we could incorporate this into the guide.

 https://github.com/Intel-FFmpeg-Plugin/Intel_FFmpeg_plugins/wiki